thanasisn/BBand_LAP/README.md

 To process the data from broadband instruments of LAP.

-## DOES
+## What it does

 ### CHP-1

 - Digest raw data
   - Signal from CHP-1
-  - Tracker async data from radmon
+  - Tracker "async" data from radmon
-  - Instrument temperature from thermistor
+  - CHP-1 internal temperature from thermistor
 - Bad data ranges flagging
+  - From manual set execution ranges
+  - From acquisition signal physical limits

 ### CM-21

 - Digest raw data
   - Signal from CHP-1
 - Bad data ranges flagging
+  - From manual set execution ranges
+  - From acquisition signal physical limits

 ## TODO